EarthAndSpaceResearch/Howard_etal_2026_GRL_code/README.md

 <b>Code for anaysis and validation of SWOT High-Rate Raster data over Antarctic Ice Shelves </b>

 Howard, S. L., Katz, Z. S., Padman, L., Siefried, M. R., Abrahams, E., Snow, T. M. (2026).
-SWOT High-Rate Raster Data Reveals Antarctic Ice Shelf Motion and Change in Response to Ocean and Ice Dynamics.
-Geoohysical Research Letters
+SWOT High-Rate Raster Data Reveals Antarctic Ice Shelf Motion and Change in Response to Ocean and Ice Dynamics. *Geophysical Research Letters* (accepted)

-This paper’s goal was to illustrate the potential applications of SWOT High-Rate raster data over the Antarctic Ice shelves.
-As part of this work, We provide an example of the validation of SWOT HR Raster using ICESat-2 ATL06 data, and the application of necessary corrections.
+The goal of Howard et al, 2026 was to illustrate the potential applications of SWOT High-Rate raster data over the Antarctic Ice shelves.
+As part of this work, ee provide an example of the validation of SWOT HR Raster using ICESat-2 ATL06 data, and the application of necessary corrections.

 This repository provides MATLAB scripts to process data and recreate figures from our *Geophysical Research Letters* paper published in 2026.